asreview-ftm-hackathon/Data/README.md

 ### Raw-data:
 The raw data is available on the [FTM repository](https://github.com/ftmnl/asr).
 It can be loaded using `scripts\load_data.py`, which loads and stores the raw data-file to the `data` folder.

 ### split-raw-data:
 `split_raw_data.py` splits the raw data downloaded using the `scripts\load_data.py` script mentioned above into a specified number of parts and can be used as **testing material for your new pre-processing scripts**.

-The output of this script is in the `split_raw` folder.
+The output of this script will be stored in the `split_raw` folder.

 ### Basic-pre-processed-data:
 This data can be **useful for the visualization and smart-screening track**.
 However, even if you are in the pre-processing track, you can still use the data in this reposity as inspiration or even as a starting point.

 The script used for the basic-pre-processing can be found in the [asreview-ftm-hackathon/Example-for-data-pre-processing-track](https://github.com/asreview-ftm-hackathon/Example-for-data-pre-processing-track) repository.

+The pre-processed data can be found in the `data` folder, named `preprocessed_data.xlsx`.

 > If you choose to use the basic-pre-processed-data as a starting point for the
 >  data pre-processing track make sure to do the following: